 Walkers seeking an alternative easier, on-track day walk could opt for the 8km Loop Walk (see Trails WA) which includes a visit to Nature’s Window, framing the Murchison River valley.
 For additional information on Kalbarri National Park, its sites and facilities, see ‘Explore Parks WA’ (Parks & Wildlife Service).

-Acknowledgement: Most of the photos on this page and several on other pages of this website were kindly provided to HikeWest by Joey Curry, Julie McGinnigle and John Rowe, following their own epic walk through the Gorge in 2018, led by intrepid HikeWest Board member, Ras Gill.
+Acknowledgement: Most of the photos on this page and several on other pages of this website were kindly provided to HikeWest by Joey Curry, Julie McGinnigle and John Rowe, following their own epic walk through the Gorge in 2018, led by intrepid past-HikeWest Board member, Ras Gill.

 (Posted: Dave Osborne, Feb.
 2019)